Oluyomy/ml-project-unsupervised-learning/README.md

 unsupervised learning techniques is applied to a real-world data set and data visualization tools to communicate the insights gained from the analysis.

 ## Project  Goals
-- The goal of this unsupervised learning techniques on a wholesale data dataset is to identify patterns and group similar data points together.
+- The goal of this unsupervised learning techniques on a wholesale data dataset is to identify patterns and correlation between variables.
 - To perform k-means clustering, hierarchical clustering, and principal component analysis (PCA) to identify patterns and group similar data points together
 - To determine the optimal number of clusters and communicate the insights gained through data visualization.